ajs17/memills/content/people/mills-edward-hallock-1819-family/assets/images/a-note-on-emily-mills.md

     - The "old postoffice" and prior to that, the location of M. E. Mills, is present-day 484 Brooktondale Road.

-    - "TNT" refers to the store that is presently Brookton's Market and was owned by the Mulks in early 1900's.
+    - "TNT" refers to the store that is presently Brookton's Market and was owned by the Mulks' in early 1900's.

     - The source of the quotes about the Mills' home are from the property deeds of the time.